-The LME may, from time to time, seek to make changes to or consider cessation of a Benchmark.
+The LME may, from time to time, seek to make changes to or consider cessation of a benchmark on either a temporary or a permanent basis.
 In these circumstances, the following procedures shall apply:

 - For the LBMA Platinum and LBMA Palladium prices, procedures are set out in Regulation 19 of LBMA Platinum and LBMA Palladium Prices Regulations (PDF).

 The LME recently announced (23/168) that in early 2024 we are evolving the way we calculate Closing Prices, by expanding the use of volume-weighted average prices (VWAPs) for our most liquid contracts.
 The evolution follows a market-wide consultation.
 For further information, see Closing Price methodology evolution.